-- Ergonomic Workstation Evaluations – A program conducted by a therapist trained in the field of ergonomics, will conduct a comprehensive analysis of the physical layout, equipment used and specific tasks required for a job.
-Making specific recommendations regarding mitigation of identified risks.
+- Ergonomic Workstation Evaluations – A program conducted by a therapist trained in the field of ergonomics who will conduct a comprehensive analysis of the physical layout, equipment used and specific tasks required for a job.
+This process results in specific recommendations being made regarding mitigation of identified risks.

 - Physical Capacity Evaluations (PCE) – A program that is designed to rapidly and accurately define a client’s ability to work and at what level.

-- Pre-Employment Screening – A series of physical tests based on the essential job demands to evaluate the candidate’s ability to safely perform essential job functions and to assess his/her ability to meet the physical demand level of the job.
+- Pre-Employment Screening – A series of physical tests based on essential job demands to evaluate the candidate’s ability to safely perform essential job functions and to assess his/her ability to meet those demands.

 - Work Conditioning – A medically monitored and individually progressed work-based program designed to restore a client’s strength, endurance, movement, and flexibility.
 The ultimate objective of the Work Conditioning Program is to restore the client’s function to enable a safe return to work.